turingschool/front-end-curriculum/lessons/module-2/gentle-react-intro.md

 ### [JSX](http://buildwithreact.com/tutorial/jsx)

 JSX stands for JavaScript and XML.
 It allows us to write XML in our JavaScript.
 Luckily for us we have XML tags that correspond with the HTML tags with which we are familiar.

+Here we have a function that creates a label and button component for us.
 ```jsx
 function ButtonAndLabel () {
   return (